 The helicopter was equipped with experimental BERP main rotor blades and two Rolls Royce Gem 60 turboshaft engines with digital electronic fuel control and water-methanol injection, producing 1,345 shaft horsepower, each.
-The engines’ exhausts were modified to provide 600 pounds of thrust.
-The horizontal tail plane and vertical fins from a Westland WG.30 were used to increase longitudinal stability and unload the tail rotor.
+The engines’ exhausts were modified to provide 600 pounds of thrust (2,669 Newtons).
+The horizontal tail plane and vertical fins from a Westland WG.30 were used to increase longitudinal stability and to unload the tail rotor in forward flight.
 In an effort to reduce aerodynamic drag, items such as steps, antennas and windshield wipers were removed.

 During the speed runs, the main rotor blade tips reached a speed of 0.97 Mach.